SYNYC/Metis-DeepLearning-Project/project_propsal_update.md

-# Project 6 Deep Learning : Animal Faces
+# Project Proposal - Deep Learning : Animal Faces

-# Project Proposal

-## Question/need
+### Question/need

 The idea of this project is to use a deep learning algorithm to idenitfy the images is a cat, dog or wildlife.